JosephSilber/bouncer/readme.md

 If you don't pass it any flags, it will delete both types of unused abilities.

-To run this command automatically, add it to [your console kernel's schedule](https://laravel.com/docs/5.5/scheduling#defining-schedules):
+To automatically run this command periodically, add it to [your console kernel's schedule](https://laravel.com/docs/5.5/scheduling#defining-schedules):

 ```php
 $schedule->command('bouncer:clean')->weekly();